-To initiate the discussion about the feasibility of conducting a trial in a particular site under the leadership of a particular investigator, a Non-disclosure Agreements (also called confidentiality agreement) is may be necessary.
-The objective of such agreement is to protect the investigation product rights and those of the study designers after discussions with principal investigators.
-The agreement must be fully executed prior to the study being activated and is required by sponsors of clinical trials before releasing protocols to potential site principal investigators.
+To initiate the discussion about the feasibility of conducting a trial in a particular site under the leadership of a particular investigator, a non-disclosure agreement (also called confidentiality agreement) may be necessary.
+The objective of such an agreement is to protect the rights of the study designers and sponsors.
+The agreement must be fully executed (that is, signed by all relevant parties) prior to the study being activated and is required by sponsors of clinical trials before releasing protocols to potential site principal investigators.

-The contract of Clinical Trial Agreement (CTA) is a legally valid document that manages the relationship between the body that is providing the study drug or device, the financial support and /or proprietary information and the institution that is providing data and/or results, and publication.
+The contract of Clinical Trial Agreement (CTA) (also known as a Clinical Trial Research Agreement [CTRA] or Clinical Study Agreement [CSA]) is a legally valid document that manages the relationship between the body that is providing the study drug or device, the financial support and /or proprietary information and the institution that is providing data and/or results, and publication.
 The essential components of a successful CTA are summarized here: